haoma2772/BR-FEEL-A-backdoor-resilient-approach-for-federated-edge-learning-with-fragment-sharing/README.md

 - **poisoned_set/**
   - Directory for poisoned datasets
 - **triggers/**
-  - Trigger images for backdoor attacks
+  - Trigger images for backdoor attacks.
+You can add or design according to your own purpose.
-- **VisualTools/**
-  - Visualization tools for experiment results
 - **wandb/**
   - Logs generated using Weights and Biases